mcnuttandrew/color-buddy/public/lang-docs.md

 Description: Do the colors stand out equally?
 A color palette is described as fair if both chroma and luminance ranges are below a certain threshold and unfair if one of them is above a certain threshold.

 Natural Language: (extent(sort(colors, x => lch.l(x))) < 50 and extent(sort(colors, x => lch.c(x))) < 80)

+Palettes that will fail this test:

+- #debdb5, #2a2a2a, #76fc00 with a #fff background

+Palettes that will pass this test:

+- #000 with a #fff background

 Program: